trytouca/trytouca/examples/cpp/02_cpp_main_api/README.md

   touca::add_metric("external_source", 1500);
 ```

-In addition to these data capturing functions, Touca test framework
+In addition to these data capturing functions, the test framework automatically
-automatically tracks the wall-clock runtime of every test case and reports it to
+tracks the wall-clock runtime of every test case and reports it to the Touca
-the Touca server.
+server.

 Like other data capturing functions, we can use Touca performance logging
 functions in production code, to track runtime of internal functions for